What Is Slingo And How Do You Play?

 What do you get if you cross 75 ball bingo with a 5 reel slot?
 The answer is Slingo, a fun to play game that combines numbers and slot spins in a very unique way.
 Slingo actually started life as a social media game but was acquired by Gaming Realms in 2015 to develop for the online gambling market.
 It's popularity has slowly increased since the launch of the first Slingo game and you can find it available on a wide range of casino, slots and bingo brands.
 In truth it's a bit of a marmite game - you will either love it or hate it - but find the right variant and it can be an exciting game to play.

-The Slingo game typically features a 5x5 numbered card above a reel of five numbers.
-Each spin of the reel reveals numbers or symbols that can be used to cover the game card or highlight wilds/jokers/devils.
-A game card can have up to 12 lines (full house) and comprises of horizontal, vertical and diagonal lines.
-The more lines (Slingos) that you cover during a round then the higher the prize that can be won.
+The Slingo game typically features a 5x5 numbered card located above a reel of five columns.
+For the base game you receive a number of spins of this reel.
+This typically is 10 or 11 but it can vary from game to game.
+Each spin of the reel reveals numbers or symbols - wilds/jokers/devils - that can be used to cover the game card.
+If the numbers on the reel match those on your card then they're crossed off with the aim to complete lines.
+A game card can have up to 12 lines (full house) known as Slingos and these comprise of horizontal, vertical and diagonal lines.
+The more lines that you cover during a round then the higher the prize that can be won.

+The good news is that you don't need to visit just one brand to play Slingo.
+The game has been adopted by a number of brands including Foxy Bingo, Gala Spins and many Dragonfish brands.
 The game's popularity isn't confined to online slots and gambling brands.
 Visitors to The USA will find version of Slingo at the following casinos: Bally's in Atlantic City, Caesars in Atlantic City, Paris in Las Vegas and Harrah's in Reno.